TyJK/COMP-551-Assignment-2/README.md

 # COMP-551-Assignment-2
-#### The location of all cleaned training data and code for the second assignment in COMP 551 for Jorge Diaz, Tyler Kolody, Helen You and
+#### The location of all data, weights and code for the second assignment in COMP 551 for Jorge Diaz, Tyler Kolody and Helen You

 ### Running each file: